Skip to content

 Clinical specialties: individual and couples therapy with adults; anxiety, depression, trauma, grief

-Sara began working with BHIDC during her final year in the master of social work program at the University of Utah.
-She loved the collaborative, educational environment so much so that she decided to stay.
-She has since joined the BHIDC team as a certified social worker (UT License# 12894956-3502), providing psychotherapy to BHIDC clients and supervision to the clinic's trainees.
 Sara views therapy as a collaborative process–the client is the expert on their lived experience and the therapist is drawing on that expertise to help each client achieve their treatment goals.
 She stays up to date on the latest treatment evidence and offers dynamic solutions designed for the unique needs of each client.
-In practice, Sara uses a psychodynamically informed approach while pulling skills from Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention, Seperation-Individuation Theory (attachment), mindfulness based interventions, and somatic therapy.
-She greatly values the mind-body connection and enjoys supporting clients as they become present to their internal experiences in order to fully engage with life.
-Outside of practice, Sara enjoys connecting with nature through long adventures in the mountains on foot or bike.
+In practice, Sara uses a trauma-informed, psychodynamic approach while pulling skills from Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention, Seperation-Individuation Theory (attachment), mindfulness based interventions, and somatic therapy.

 Mona Yaptangco, PhD